-CSIR and the laboratories must accept that they are a small component of a large international knowledge supply system and cannot hope to mobilise requisite intellectual or financial resources to excel and capture business over a wide range of R&D activities.
-It is now recognised that an organisation cannot afford or justify assembling in-house all the skills and facilities to carry out competitive R&D and often the pace of change denies them the opportunity to do so.
-Economi9c globalisation is compelling even business rivals and competitors to forge alliances and share their resources to develop new products, achieve economies of scale and gain access to new skills and technologies.
-CSIR and its laboratories have thus to plan, prioritise and pursue their R&D programmes and activities to minimise risks and to optimise the returns on investments.
+CSIR and the laboratories must accept that they are a small component of a large international knowledge supply system and cannot hope to mobilize requisite intellectual or financial resources to excel and capture business over a wide range of R&D activities.
+It is now recognized that an organization cannot afford or justify assembling in-house all the skills and facilities to carry out competitive R&D and often the pace of change denies them the opportunity to do so.
+Economi9c globalization is compelling even business rivals and competitors to forge alliances and share their resources to develop new products, achieve economies of scale and gain access to new skills and technologies.
+CSIR and its laboratories have thus to plan, prioritize and pursue their R&D programmes and activities to minimize risks and to optimize the returns on investments.
 It then becomes imperative to use CSIR’s own scarce resources to the best purpose by co-operating in a symbiotic and profitable partnership, not only with other laboratories of the CSIR but also leveraging alliances externally with other constituents of the innovation chain nationally and internationally.
 CSIR’s business strategy would thus seek to link and relate its R&D to market place by:

-- studying and analysing technology and market trends and forecasts to identify niche opportunity areas, partners, customers, competitors and markets;
+- studying and analyzing technology and market trends and forecasts to identify niche opportunity areas, partners, customers, competitors and markets;

-- evolving a balanced portfolio of projects: some that are industrially- led, cost-shared and market-driven whilst others that are self propelled and create new processes, products, applications and markets;
+- evolving a balanced portfolio of projects: some that are industrial- led, cost-shared and market-driven whilst others that are self-propelled and create new processes, products, applications and markets;

 - shedding and divesting programmes and activities that are non-viable; and

-- exploring and establishing synergistic alliances, consortia and networks that minimise costs and risks of R&D and optimise on value addition and returns on outputs.
+- exploring and establishing synergistic alliances, consortia and networks that minimize costs and risks of R&D and optimize on value addition and returns on outputs.

 All of this would necessitate continuous interfacing of knowledge workers with the market place, an activity that could be best done through effective business development and marketing systems.